tmpstpdwn/Shwal/README.md

 Options:
   -i <image>    Set wallpaper and generate colorscheme from <image>.
   -j <json>     load colorscheme from <json>.
+  -s <script>   Run an external script.
   -r            Restore wallpaper.

 Examples:
   shwal -i ~/Pictures/wallpaper.jpg
   shwal -j ~/Files/gruvbox.json
+  shwal -s ~/.config/shwal/script
   shwal -r

 Note:
   -i will set the wallpaper and also change the colorschome while.
   -j will only make changes to the colorscheme.
 ```
 - `-i <image>`  : This option will set <image> as wallpaper, generate and apply colorcheme, process templates with the new colorcheme, run the `script` file.
-- `j <json>`   : This flag can be used to load a colorscheme from a json file.
+- `-j <json>`   : This flag can be used to load a colorscheme from a json file.
+- `-s <script>` : Execute an external script.
 - `-r`          : This flag will reset the wallpaper to the last used one. this flag should be used to put wallpaper
                   on the screen after a reboot. put it in your startscript.

 ## Installation